Skip to content

 }

-The IrisStaticPrompt uses this to cache the core identity prompt for 1 hour.
-Dynamic prompts (memories, summaries) shouldn't be cached since their content changes with each request.
+The IrisStaticPrompt, ShellToolPrompt, and SkillsPrompt use this to cache their content for 1 hour.
+Dynamic prompts (memories, summaries, calendar) shouldn't be cached since their content changes with each request.